tempestphp/tempest-docs/src/Web/Documentation/content/main/2-tempest-in-depth/02-validation.md

 }
 ```

-If validation fails, `$failingRules` will contain a list of fields and their respective failed rules.
+If validation fails, `validateValuesForClass()` returns a list of fields and their respective failed rules.

 ### Adding more rules